How to Learn Scuba Diving – A Beginner’s Guide and Introduction

 Scuba diving is not a difficult recreational activity, though it does require caution and knowledge of risk.
 Any person who is aware of the inherent danger in this sport and how to mitigate them can learn to scuba dive, be they old or young.

 However, there are certain medical conditions that may prevent some people from deep-sea diving.
-Although scuba diving is not a high-intensity sport, it nonetheless puts a strain in your body, particularly since you are doing it in an unusual medium.
-Additionally, the scuba diving gear can be pretty cumbersome when you are out of water.
+Although scuba diving is not a high-intensity sport, it nonetheless puts a strain on your body, particularly since you are doing it in an unusual medium.
+Additionally, the scuba diving gear for kids and adults can be pretty cumbersome when you are out of water.

 Fortunately, though, the gear will become weightless once you are in the water.
 However, there are other things, like gases being dissolved in your tissues, that you need to be cautious about — which is why you should get medically certified by a doctor to dive.